KNIFE Care

 Kitchen knives are best stored: in an in-drawer knife organizer; inserted in a tall sturdy container full of dry rice, dry beans or bamboo skewers; in a wooden knife block (be careful with insertion, so not to damage tip or blade of knife); in an under-cabinet rack; or on a magnetic rack (wall-mounted or countertop, ie magnetic block or easel—attach spine first to prevent damage to edge).
 Do NOT leave the kitchen knife in the provided transport case (or any other case, especially leather)---the case that I supply is to aid only in the safe transport of the knife.
 A thin layer of food grade white mineral oil, vegetable, sunflower, canola oil or camellia oil on the blade will help in rust prevention (do NOT use olive oil—it can turn rancid and damage the steel and handle material).
 NEVER place your knife in a dishwasher (this will void the guarantee and ruin the knife).
 Dishwasher detergent is much more harsh and caustic than the mild detergent used to hand wash your knife/dishes.
 The heat and agitation of the dishwasher can harm the materials of the knife and its edge.
 If there is a drying stage, the prolonged time in the steam/heat will almost certainly damage both the steel and handle material.
 Do NOT soak the knife (blade or handle).
 It is best to rinse or wash (with or without a mild detergent) the knife being careful to remove all food residue or wipe with or on a wet sponge right after use and dry it immediately with a paper towel (removes moisture better) or a thin dry cloth.
 NEVER leave a carbon steel knife to air dry.

-As far as the cutting surface, WOOD is considered the best and end grain is a little better than side grain.
+As far as the cutting surface, WOOD is considered by far the best and end grain is a little better than side grain.
 Walnut or Cherry are the right hardness.
 Other good options are: HASEGAWA cutting boards and the cutting boards made by Epicurean.
-Plastic can be used, but cuts in the plastic can hold bacteria and plastic bits can be cut from the board and get into your food.
+Plastic is not recommended, cuts in the plastic can hold bacteria and plastic bits can get into your food and therefore you.
 Bamboo/ceramic/granite/marble/quartz/concrete/glass (this includes plates)/steel (metal) surfaces will quickly dull the edge due to their hardness.
 Also, do not scrape food off the cutting board with the sharpened edge of the knife (if you must, use the non-sharpened spine or better yet, a bench scraper).
 Try to avoid cutting into bone, it can damage the sharpened edge.

 “A sharp knife is a safe knife.”
 Re-sharpening of the 20 degree primary/grinding angle (40 degrees comprehensive/cutting angle) on field knives and 15 degrees primary (30 degrees comprehensive) on kitchen knives can carefully be done if you are skilled at sharpening or it can be done at Cattle Dog Forge as a FREE service to the owner (owner must arrange transport to and from forge).
 I encourage you to use this FREE service (it includes a refurbishing of the entire knife) .
 If you must enhance the edge of your knife, I recommend using ceramic honing rods (white or black) and/or a leather strop (and only if you know how to use them) to realign the edge.
 Steel honing rods can be overly aggressive at removing metal and damage the edge and knife.
 Honing (ceramic or leather) can be done often (1-2 times/week) to extend the utility of the knife’s edge, it does not actually sharpen the edge just reestablishes it by straightening and realigning the edge .
 True sharpening should only be required once or at most twice a year if you are not abusing the knives edge.
 Do not use a pull through sharpener—it can damage the edge and remove excessive amounts of metal.